MastarCheeze/study-notes/computer-science/paper-2/maintainable-programs.md

 ## Meaningful identifiers

-Easily recognise purpose of variable/function
+Easy to understand purpose of variable/constant/array/procedure

 ## Comments

-Annotation \
-Easily understand purpose of code
+Easy to understand purpose/logic of code

 ## Functions & procedures

-Modularisation \
-Reuse code, easier to update code
+Modularisation, code can be reused \
+Simplify logic

+# Indentation & white space

+More readable